dvrkoo/Parallel/Readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains a collection of C++ projects focused on implementing and analyzing parallel algorithms.
-Each project explores a different computational problem and compares the performance of a sequential implementation against a parallel version using OpenMP for the KMeans and using Cudafor the KernelImageProcessing.
+Each project explores a different computational problem and compares the performance of a sequential implementation against a parallel version using OpenMP for the KMeans and using Cuda for the KernelImageProcessing.

 ## Repository Content